- DIVISION: Tracheophyta

 Orchid flowers evolved to attract pollinators—which can be various species of bees, moths, butterflies, flies, and hummingbirds.
 These pollinators are attracted by odor, shape, nectar, color, or some irresistible combination of these factors.
 Orchids have an endless number of fragrances that range from the sublime to the overpoweringly sweet, to the really stinky.

 Charles Darwin was fascinated with orchids and their unique and bizarre adaptations.
-Based on his knowledge of orchids and their pollinators, when he examined Madagascar's Star of Bethlehem Orchid Angraecum sesquipedale, he predicted that the flower's pollinator must be an insect with an extremely long tongue that could probe deep enough into the orchid's 12-inch (30-centimeter) long spur to reach the nectar at the bottom.
+Based on his knowledge of orchids and their pollinators, when he examined Madagascar's Star of Bethlehem Orchid Angraecum sesquipedale, he predicted that the flower's pollinator must be an insect with an extremely long tongue that could probe deep enough into the orchid's 12-inch- (30-centimeter-) long spur to reach the nectar at the bottom.
 His entomologist contemporaries ridiculed him for such a suggestion, but Darwin had the last laugh.
-About 40 years later, the orchid's pollinator was discovered, and, sure enough, the Xanthopan moth had a foot-long proboscis that it kept rolled up when it wasn't out nectar hunting.
+About 40 years later, the orchid's pollinator was discovered, and, sure enough, the Xanthopan moth has a foot-long proboscis that it keeps rolled up when it isn't out nectar hunting.

 Pollinated orchid seeds are tiny—they look like fine powder.
 That's because each seed holds just a few cells of genetic material, without any food for the developing embryo.
 When an orchid seed lands on another plant, a specific microscopic fungus invades the embryo and lives there, providing water and nutrients.
 Eventually, the orchid grows and makes its own food—and energy—by photosynthesizing.
 The fungi are still in the roots, through; they continue to help providing the orchid with water and nutrients, and in return they get sugars and energy created by the orchid.
 Botanists describe this type of root partnership as "mycorrhizal."